AY2526S1-CS2103T-W14-2/tp/docs/UserGuide.md

 **Notes about the command format:**<br>

-* Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>
+* You have to replace the words in `UPPER_CASE` as your input parameters.
+Different parameters have different rules, check out the commands' section below if you need help!<br>
-  e.g. in `add n/NAME`, `NAME` is a parameter which can be used as `add n/KFC`.
+  e.g. in `add n/NAME`, `NAME` is a parameter here, so you can use it as `add n/KFC`.

-* Items in square brackets are optional.<br>
+* Items in square brackets are optional, meaning you don't always have to provide these!<br>
   e.g `n/NAME [t/TAG]` can be used as `n/KFC t/fried` or as `n/KFC`.

-* Items with `…`​ after them can be used multiple times including zero times.<br>
+* Items with `…`​ after them can be used any number of times, including not at all.<br>
   e.g. `[t/TAG]…​` can be an empty space (` `, i.e. 0 times), `t/famous`, `t/famous t/hawker` etc.

-* Parameters can be in any order.<br>
+* The order of all input parameters doesn't matter.<br>
-  e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.
+  e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also accepted!

-* Extraneous parameters for commands that do not take in parameters (such as `list`, `exit` and `clear`) will be ignored.<br>
+* Additional input parameters for commands that do not expect any will be ignored (e.g. `list`, `exit` and `clear`).<br>
-  e.g. if the command specifies `list 123`, it will be interpreted as `list`.
+  e.g. if the command specifies `list 123`, it will be interpreted as just `list`.

-* All timings must follow the HH:mm 24 hours format.<br>
+* All timings must follow the HH:mm 24-hour format.<br>
   e.g. 12pm should be typed as `12:00` and 7pm should be typed as `19:00`.

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.

 **Using previously entered commands:**<br>

 * Hate retyping commands?
-Press the Up / Down arrow keys in the command box!
+Press the `↑` / `↓` arrow keys in the command box!

-* Swap between your previously-used and currently-typing commands!
+* Swap between your previously-used and currently-typing-in-progress commands!

 </box>